xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 # Dynamic Graph

-The example above is quite simple, only take a predefined computation flow graph.
+The example above is quite simple, which only takes a predefined computation flow graph.
-However in reality, the flow graph usually is dynamically created somewhere, especially when trying to adopt TBB for a legacy system, and we will need to create the flow graph at runtime:
+However in reality, the original graph usually is dynamically created somewhere, especially when trying to adopt TBB for a legacy system, and we will need to create the flow graph at runtime: